 Newborns at risk for hypoglycemia should have a blood test to measure blood sugar level frequently after birth.
 This will be done using a heel stick.
 The health care provider should continue taking blood tests until the baby's glucose level stays normal for about 12 to 24 hours.

 Other possible tests include newborn screening for metabolic disorders, such as blood and urine tests.

 Infants with a low blood sugar level will need to receive extra feedings with mother's milk or formula.
 Babies who are breast-fed may need to receive extra formula if the mother is not able to produce enough milk.
 (Hand expression and massage can help mothers express more milk.)
-Sometimes a sugar gel may be given by mouth temporarily if there is not enough milk.
+A sugar gel may be given by mouth temporarily if there is not enough milk.

 The infant may need a sugar solution given through a vein (intravenously) if unable to eat by mouth, if the blood sugar does not improve with feeding, or if the blood sugar level is very low.